 Excellent question, Kris!

-I’ll share what I found out.
+We’ll share what we found out.
 And give you tips for getting a business credit card of your own!

 What Qualifies As a Small Business?